svermeulen/vim-easyclip/README.md

 `ss` - Substitute over the current line with specified register (or default register if unspecified).
 Note that this only applies if the `g:EasyClipUseSubstituteDefaults` option is set.

 `gs` - Same as s but preserves the current cursor position.
-Note that this only applies if the `g:EasyClipUseSubstituteDefaults` option is set.

 ### Custom Yanks ###